Skip to content

 If My Hair Feels Clean Without Washing, Should I Still Wash Daily?

-No, if your hair and scalp feel healthy and aren't oily or experiencing build-up, there's no need to wash it daily.
+No. If your hair and scalp feel healthy and aren't oily or experiencing build-up, there's no need to wash it daily.